swharden/Spectrogram/README.md

 * advanced intensity options (nonlinear scaling)
 * create a user control to display a spectrogram
 * create a user control to adjust spectrogram settings
+* options for bitmap to scroll or to staticly repeat

 ## Resources
 * [microphone spectrograph in C#](https://github.com/swharden/Csharp-Data-Visualization/tree/master/projects/18-01-11_microphone_spectrograph)